Gemma Aiolfi's quick guide to integrity and anti-corruption compliance for SMEs

 Looking for more advice on anti-corruption compliance?

-- Led by Gemma Aiolfi, the Institute's compliance advisory services and custom-designed training programmes are tailored to the needs of organisations of all types and sizes – including small and medium-sized businesses with few resources.
+- The Basel Institute's compliance advisory services and custom-designed training programmes are tailored to the needs of organisations of all types and sizes – including small and medium-sized businesses with few resources.

 - Download a PDF of this quick guide.